Signature Methods in Machine Learning: Background Material

 \subsection{Signature Involvement}

-Given the numerous different possible ways of transforming a stream to a path, see Section \ref{dataset_to_path} for some explicit examples, there is evidently no universal choice that will always be the best option.
-The choice of transformation is a modelling problem; it requires making an assumption about how the system should change on the arrival of the next instance.
-Lead-Lag type transformations are frequently used in financial markets modelling since they can encode the modelling assumption that no strategy should be able to use the present time stock value.
-Strategies are only allowed to use the past streams of the augmented dataset.
-Since the future stream is always updated first, with there being a definite delay before any of the past streams are subsequently updated, the strategies are prevented from making use of the present time stock values.

-Once we have appropriately transformed a dataset $\Omega_V$ to a path $\gamma : I \to V$, we seek to summarise it (throw away irrelevant information) so as to capture its effect.
+The finite dataset $\Omega_{\s(V)}$ is a subset of the set of streams on $V$ denoted by $\s(V)$.
+Thus given a stream $\bx \in \s(V)$, we seek to summarise $\bx$ (throw away irrelevant information) so as to capture its effect.
+Recalling our assumption that the streams we consider are formed of incremental data, we observe that each stream can be associated with the contour/shape determined by the concatenation of the increments.
+Given a stream of increments $\bx \in \s(V)$ we denote the contour arising as the concatenation of the increments as $\Gamma_{\bx}$.
+The approach followed in this article is to summarise a stream of increments $\bx \in \s(V)$ by summarising the contour $\Gamma_{\bx}$.

 It is instructive to realise that the classical mathematical description of paths is ill-suited to providing such a summary.
+Assume that we have a parameterisation $\gamma : I \to V$ of the contour $\Gamma_{\bx}$ where $I \subset \R$ is a compact interval.
+Then the classical description of the path $\gamma$ fails to adequately compress the information it contains.
 The classical description requires precisely recording the position of the path at every instance.
 Even the probabilistic Kolmogorov approach (in which one considers fixed times $t_i$, open sets $O_i$, and considers the probability that, for all $i$, at time $t_i$ the path is within the set $O_i$) still places emphasis on the location at a specified time.

 The limitations in using this approach to summarise paths become clear from considering some examples.
 We would not try to summarise a movie by recording a second-by-second account, we would not describe a football match by providing the exact position of the ball at each second and we would not describe a drawing by providing a second-by-second account of the location of the pencil tip.
 The problem is that we are not throwing away any irrelevant information, making the extraction of the useful information very challenging.